What Is Discontinuation Syndrome And What Should I Do About It?

 Is Discontinuation Syndrome The Same As Withdrawal?

 In the past, discontinuation syndrome was referred to as 'withdrawal effect.'
-This gave the idea the antidepressants were harmful drugs.
+This gave the idea that antidepressants were harmful drugs.
 More recently, the term 'discontinuation syndrome' has come into use.

 Symptoms Of Discontinuation Syndrome